fluttercommunity/chewie/README.md

 Please run the app in the [`example/`](https://github.com/Sub6Resources/chewie_audio/tree/master/example) folder to start playing!

 ## iOS warning
-The video_player plugin used by chewie_audio will only work in iOS simulators if you are on flutter 1.26.0 or above.
-You may need to switch to the beta channel `flutter channel beta`
+The video_player plugin used by chewie_audio will only work in iOS simulators if you are on Flutter 1.26.0+.
 Please refer to this [issue](https://github.com/flutter/flutter/issues/14647).